I. The Association

 Archives Committee: The members of the Archives Committee shall serve for renewable terms of three years.
 This committee shall present an annual report at the General Meeting and publish in the Newsletter a report on the status of archives of major interest to the Association membership.

-Fundraising Committee: The members of the Fundraising Committee shall serve for renewable terms of three terms.
-The President shall appoint a Chair of the Committee, also for a three year, renewable term.
-The Committee Chair shall provide a quarterly report to the Executive Committee and the GSA Board.
+Fundraising Committee: The members of the Fundraising Committee shall serve for renewable terms of three years.
+The President shall appoint a Chair of the Committee, also for a three-year, renewable term.
+The Committee Chair shall provide a quarterly report to the Executive Committee and the Board.

 Berlin Program Selection Committee: Members of the American selection committee for Berlin Program Fellowships are appointed by the President in accordance with the goal of maintaining a disciplinary balance on the committee.
 Two committee members are appointed each year for three-year terms.

 Ad Hoc Committees or Task Forces: Such committees may be appointed as needed.
 The Executive Council, with the approval of the Board, may establish additional standing committees.
 If such committees are made permanent, however, they need to be approved by a majority vote of the membership and specified in the Bylaws.